romulofranca/romulofranca/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=romulofranca.romulofranca)

 I'm a Software Reliability Engineer.
-I love programmming, automate things and a good movie.
+I love programming, automate things and a good movie.

 As a SRE, I like to create things that generate value and positively impact people's work.
 If not to make a difference, better not :)